Taiwan Water Rationing Could Hurt GPU, Display Panel Production

 Numerous semiconductor and display companies operate out of central Taiwan.
 AUO, Micron, TSMC, and Winbond have fabs in Taichung.
 Innolux and GlobalWafers have fabs in Miaoli, whereas Phison has a factory in the county.

-TSMC said that the new restrictions would not affect its operations in Taichung as it would increase consumption of water from the tanker trucks.
-Furthermore, it is also running drills to get ground water.
+TSMC said that the new restrictions would not affect its operations in Taichung as it would increase the consumption of water from the tanker trucks.
+Furthermore, it is also running drills to get groundwater.
 Micron could not make any comments as the company is in its quiet period, reports Bloomberg.

 Display panel makers AUO and Innolux are reportedly prepared for stricter rationing as they recycle the majority of water they use.
 They also truck in water and have water storage facilities.